JetSetIlly/Gopher2600/README.md

 The debugger can step forward either, one CPU instruction at a time, or by one video cycle at a time.
 We can change this mode with the `QUANTUM` command.
 We can also conveniently use the `STEP` command, for example `STEP VIDEO`, performing the quantum change and stepping forward in one go.
 The `STEP` command can also be used to run until the next time a target changes.
 For example, `STEP SCANLINE`.
 Using `STEP` in this way is often more useful than setting up a `TRAP`.

 Scripts can be recorded and played back with the `SCRIPT` command.
 All commands are available when in script recording mode, except `RUN` and further `SCRIPT RECORD` command.
 Playing back a script while recording a new script is possible.

-On startup, the debugger will load a configuration script, which consists of debugger commands available at the debugger's command line.
-A useful startup script would be:

-	DISPLAY SCALE 3.0
-	DISPLAY

-This opens the debugger with the debugging screen open and ready for use.
-See the section "Configuration Directories" for more information.

 ## Configuration Directory